 Make sure the bacon is crispy when you take it off the heat.
 If it’s not cooked through it will be very chewy in the beans.

-We used ground turkey in the is recipe instead of ground beef to save some fat and calories.
-You’ll find that I swap ground beef for ground turkey in almost every beef dish I make.
+You can use ground turkey in the recipe instead of ground beef to save some fat and calories.

-I’m not a big fan of onions, so we opted to use onion powder.
+If you’re not a big fan of onions, so you can opt to use onion powder.
 You could also use minced onion.
-I never measure when I substitute the dried version, I just shake it on the dish until I can smell the flavor.

 This recipe calls for several different beans, but you can use your favorites.
 We used black beans this time, but my husband said he likes it best with garbanzo.

-The top of the beans had become a little hard while cooking, so give this dish a good stir before serving to break everything up.
+The top of the beans may become a bit hard while cooking, so give this dish a good stir before serving to break everything up.

 More Like This